-The Lincoln Electric Company was founded in 1895 by John Lincoln, an electric motor designer.
-His brother James, another electric engineer, became general manager of the company in 1914.
+The Lincoln Electric Company was founded in 1895 by electric motor engineer John Lincoln.
+His brother James, also an electrical engineer, became general manager of the company in 1914.
 The company’s top product lines included welding equipment and rechargeable batteries for electric automobiles.

 Lincoln Electric has been named in thousands of asbestos-related lawsuits because of its asbestos use in welding rods.
 However, company reports show that Lincoln has defended and won a number of these cases.

 The company’s 2019 annual report states, “Since January 1, 1995, we have been a co-defendant in asbestos cases that have been resolved as follows: 55,114 of those claims were dismissed, 23 were tried to defense verdicts, 7 were tried to plaintiff verdicts (which were reversed or resolved after appeal), 1 was resolved by agreement for an immaterial amount and 900 were decided in favor of the Company following summary judgment motions.”

 Lincoln Electric indicated that based on its previous success in these lawsuits no major financial setbacks should occur.
 Since 2000, the number of asbestos lawsuits against the company has declined.

 Still, the occasional loss in court can cost the company millions of dollars.